Howard-P/Howard-P/README.md

 ## 📬 Get in Touch

-- Connect with me on
+- Connect with me on https://www.linkedin.com/in/jiahao-pan/
-- Read more of my articles on

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀